-The 2014 conflict in Gaza, Palestine wreaked tremendous harm on the livelihoods of Palestinian farmers, inflicting over $500 million (USD) in damages to the Palestinian agricultural sector.
-This, in turn, negatively affected approximately 24,000 farmer families and their livelihoods.
+The Gaza Strip faces an unprecedented humanitarian crisis, impacting livelihoods and access to essential services of its two million residents.
+Agriculture is one of Gaza’s most critical sectors, and as result of this conflict, they have been immensely affected.
 Because of the immense damage to Palestinian farms, over 860,000 (60%) Palestinian refugees rely on food aid from the United Nations Relief and Works Agency for Palestinians in the Near East (UNWRA).